 - 17% of sexual assaults are reported to Police

 - 2% of sexual assault reports are fake

-Consent – or the lack of it – is an important part of legal and social definitions of sexual assault.
+Consent, or the lack of it is an important part of legal and social definitions of sexual assault.
 The legal definition of consent is ‘free agreement’.
-La Trobe University holds the standard of ‘affirmative, unambiguous and conscious decision by each participant to engage in mutually agreed-upon sexual activity.’
+We hold the standard of ‘affirmative, unambiguous and conscious decision by each participant to engage in mutually agreed-upon sexual activity.’

 - Counselling after sexual assault

 - Having a health check after sexual assault

 - Money to help you after sexual assault

 - Sexual assault and family violence: getting help

 - Sexual assault: when sex is not ok

 To access these resources, please visit the CASA website.